 On 5th August 1391, one of the bloodiest events in Barcelona’s history occurred – the looting of the city’s Jewish Quarter.
 Over 300 members of Barcelona’s Jewish community were killed during the massacre, leaving the survivors the choice of fleeing the city or converting to Christianity.
 At that time, all the Jews’ possessions, including the synagogue, were to be handed over to the King.

 During the centuries that followed, further adjustments were made to the synagogue, including the addition of more floors which had many uses including a laundry and a storage space for electrical materials.
 It wasn’t until 1996 when, thanks to the investigative work carried out by the historian Jaume Riera i Sans, the original building that had housed the synagogue was discovered, at 5, Carrer Marlet (Marlet Street), in the Gothic Quarter.

-The Ancient Synagogue today
+The Main Synagogue of Barcelona today